 But according to the Post-Intelligencer, Clezie’s blood-oxygen monitoring device was not attached to him, so when his blood oxygen level plummeted below the doctor’s defined level, his doctor was not notified, he was not removed from the drug device, and he was not given oxygen.
 Clezie stopped breathing and suffered severe brain damage from the error that led the misadministration of the pain medication.

 Clezie’s family reportedly filed a complaint with the Department of Health’s licensing division and the Department of Health determined, as a result of the medication error, that there were grounds for a corrective action against Yakima.
 The Post Intelligencer claims that Clezie is one of thousands who suffer harm, personal injury, or even wrongful death from medical care in Washington hospitals every year.

-At Lebowitz and Mzhen LLC, our attorneys are committed to representing victims of medication mistakes and their loved ones, in Maryland and the Washington D.C. area.
+At Lebowitz & Mzhen Personal Injury Lawyers, our attorneys are committed to representing victims of medication mistakes and their loved ones, in Maryland and the Washington D.C. area.
 Contact us today for a free consultation.